-Fall is here and along with it, a number of delicious, nutritious, seasonal foods that are super healthy. maybe some of these are on your seasonal rotation, but we hope that you will be adventurous enough to try those that are not.
+Fall is here and along with it, a number of delicious, nutritious, seasonal foods that are super healthy.
+We want to promote healthy living this fall.
+Maybe some of these are on your seasonal rotation, but we hope that you will be adventurous enough to try those that are not.
 So take out your grocery shopping list and make plans to expand your palate a bit.

 Apples: Apples are a perfect addition to your fall diet, because they are low in sodium, rich in fiber, and full of flavor.
 Not only this, but they are easy to take with you, whether running errands, going to work or school, or even a walk on the beach.
 Some varieties are higher in sugar than others, but generally speaking, an average Apple has about 14% of your daily vitamin C, only 95 cal, and 25 g of carbs, but those cards are different than the ones you find in junk food, because about 4 1/2 g are fiber, which slows down your carbohydrate absorption and digestion so that your blood sugar does not spike as quickly.

-Yams: yams have a very low position on the glycemic scale which makes them slower to digest, giving you a feeling of fullness.
+Sweet potatoes: sweet potatoes have a very low position on the glycemic scale which makes them slower to digest, giving you a feeling of fullness.
 Moreover, they are packed with antioxidants like carotenoids.
+However, they aren’t exactly low-carb, but they do have a lower carb content than regular potatoes.
 Bake them as you would a potato, or, cut them into strips, splash them with a bit of olive oil, and bake them like french fries.
+A 1/2 cup is less than 100 calories, 20g of carbs, and 475mg of potassium.

 Pork: a famous chef once suggested that people need to stop ordering chicken every time they eat at a restaurant, because chefs are bored with it and it is dull and bland.
 So here is your chance, to break the mold…consider incorporating some pork into your diet as a source of lean protein, which will help you the muscle that you have gained through exercise.